 Vacant Building Registration Program

-NEW: A bill/registration acknowledgement will be mailed to the owner of buildings meeting the vacant and derelict building criteria.
+New: A bill/registration acknowledgment will be mailed to the owner of buildings meeting the vacant and derelict building criteria.

 Vacant Building Registration Program Purpose and Intent

 On December 13, 2016, the City Council amended the Vacant Building Registration Program (Article IV Sec 11-191 to 11-193, 11-211 to 11-212) in order to help protect the City and its citizens from areas of the City becoming blighted due to vacant and "derelict" commercial and residential buildings.
 Every person owning a building or buildings meeting the criteria as listed in the City Code for a vacant derelict building, shall register any building or buildings, on forms provided by the Inspections Department, by July 1st of every year or face possible civil penalties.
 All fees and penalties due must be paid before July 1st of each year along with the completed registration form.

 Lynchburg City Code, Article IV: Vacant Building Registration Program

 - Sec.
 11-191. - Vacant Building Registration